 How do you prevent Hib disease?

-Vaccination is an effective way to protect against Hib disease.
+Vaccination is an effective way to protect against the most common form of Hib disease.

 The vaccination for Hib is provided as part of the National Immunisation Program (NIP) for:

 - all infants at two, four, six months – the first three primary doses of Hib vaccine are given as part of a combined vaccine against diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio and Hib (six-in-one vaccine)